Do you dream of being a successful academic writer in school?

 Tip 8: Write hot and edit cold.

-Tip 9: Get comments and feedback on your academic writing.
+Tip 9: Get comments and suggestions on your academic writing.

 If you are working in a peer-revision group ask others to say what they like about your paper, what’s unclear or confusing, and what questions they have about your writing.
 Ask them to suggest ideas on how you can improve your paper.
 Listen to their ideas, and ask any questions you have about their comments.